-To be more specific, a lion can roar as loud as 114 decibels, which is roughly 25 times louder than a gas-powered lawnmower.
+A lion can roar as loud as 114 decibels, roughly 25 times louder than a gas-powered lawnmower.

 Saint Lucia is the only country in the world named after a woman.

-The United States Navy has started using Xbox controllers for their periscopes.
+The United States Navy used Xbox controllers for their periscopes.

 A baby octopus is about the size of a flea when it is born.

-A sheep, a duck and a rooster were the first passengers in a hot air balloon.
+A sheep, a duck, and a rooster were the first passengers to take a trip in a hot air balloon.

-You read that right – in 1783, the first hot air balloon was launched carrying a sheep, duck, and a rooster.
+In 1783 the first hot air balloon was launched carrying a sheep, a duck, and a rooster.

 In Uganda, around 48% of the population is under 15 years of age.

-In the 16th Century, Arab women could initiate a divorce if their husbands didn’t pour coffee for them.
+In the 16th Century, Turkish women could initiate divorce if their husbands didn’t provide enough coffee.

-No one knows why exactly this was acceptable, but the fact remains that it was!
+Coffee became so popular, it seems, that it became “grounds” for divorce.
+No one knows why exactly this actually came into law, but the fact remains that it was!

-Recycling one glass jar saves enough energy to watch television for 3 hours.
+Recycling just one tin can saves enough energy to watch television for 3 hours.

 The average person has the chance to recycle 25,000 cans in their lifetime – that’s 75,000 hours of television!

-MTV may not have the most wholesome programs, but after the premier of this show, teen pregnancy dropped by 5.7% within 18 months of the show airing.
+MTV may not have the most wholesome shows, but teen pregnancy dropped by 5.7% within 18 months of the show’s premiere.

 95% of people text things they could never say in person.